2026 United States state auditor elections

 The 2026 United States state auditor elections will be held on November 3, 2026, to elect the state auditor of twenty-three U.S. states.
 The previous elections for this group of states took place in 2022, except in Vermont, whose auditor serves two-year terms and was elected in 2024.

 These elections will take place concurrently with various other federal, state, and local elections.

 Partisan composition

-Going into these elections, this class of attorneys general is made up of 12 Democrats and 11 Republicans.
+Going into these elections, this class of state auditors is made up of 12 Democrats and 11 Republicans.
 There are two states that were won by Donald Trump in 2024 with Democratic auditors, Iowa at R+13.2 and South Carolina at R+17.8, while Republicans do not serve as auditors in any states won by Kamala Harris.